-As highlighted in Appendix E - Audit Fees we had to carry out additional audit procedures, as summarised on page 23 to gain sufficient audit assurance in respect of our auditor's opinion on the financial statements.
+As highlighted in Appendix C - Audit Fees we had to carry out additional audit procedures to gain sufficient audit assurance in respect of our auditor's opinion on the financial statements.

 2. Financial Statements

 Our approach to materiality

 The concept of materiality is fundamental to the preparation of the financial statements and the audit process and applies not only to the monetary misstatements but also to disclosure requirements and adherence to acceptable accounting practice and applicable law.